nordstream3/FOC/production/README.md

 ## Connect FOCPILL and Main Module together

+In general you can connect these modules with or without pin-headers, but there are a few terminals that should always be connected by pins.
+These are:
+GND
++3V
++5V

 If this is your first time assembling a board, I advise you to connect the modules using 2.54mm pitch pin headers.
 **current limit of 0.1 Amps**